thedataincubator/practical-ml/README.md

 > activate strata
 ```

-### Installation Alterative (Docker)
+### Installation Alternative (Docker)

-If you run into trouble with teh above installation, consider using Docker.
+If you run into trouble with the above installation, consider using Docker.

 First, install [Docker](https://www.docker.com/) on your system.
 Then run these commands